Professor Victor Podinovski BSc, PhD (Moscow State U.)

 Professor of Operational Research

 Victor Podinovski has a background in applied mathematics and operational research.
-In 1978-83 he studied for a then traditional five-year degree (now considered to be equivalent to joint BSc and MSc degrees) at Moscow State University, Faculty of Computational Mathematics and Cybernetics (in other words, school of applied mathematics and computer science).
+In 1978-83 he studied for a five-year degree (equivalent to joint BSc and MSc degrees) at Moscow State University, Faculty of Computational Mathematics and Cybernetics (in other words, school of applied mathematics and computer science).
 After graduating with distinction, he started his PhD at the same department.
 In March 1986, he defended his thesis on a topic of multicriteria decision analysis.
 He then worked at Moscow State University as Assistant and later Associate Professor, until 1995.

 In 1996 Victor moved to Warwick Business School, starting as Lecturer and becoming Professor in 2011.
 His research interests have now focused on nonparametric methods of efficiency analysis and related areas of optimisation.